PaddleOCR-VL: Boosting Multilingual Document Parsing via a 0.9B Ultra-Compact Vision-Language Model: Inference Performance on Different Hardware Configurations

 \section{Inference Performance on Different Hardware Configurations}

-We measured the inference performance of PaddleOCR-VL on different hardware configurations, as summarized in Table~\ref{tab:inference_performance_hardware}.
+We measured the inference performance of PaddleOCR-VL on different hardware configurations, as summarized in Table~\ref{tab:inference_performance_hardware}.We used FastDeploy version 2.3.0, vLLM version 0.10.2, and SGLang version 0.5.2.
 As observed, PaddleOCR-VL demonstrates stable and efficient inference performance across a wide range of hardware and backend configurations, showing that the system can flexibly adapt to diverse computing environments.
-Moreover, we are currently integrating the FastDeploy backend, which is expected to further enhance inference efficiency in future releases.